run-house/runhouse/README.md

 like any other Python, even in notebooks.
 You can drop it into an orchestrator node just like any other Python script to schedule or monitor it, or use it with any experiment management and lineage tools you like.
-Runhouse heavily builds on top of Ray, gRPC, and SkyPilot, so lots of nice things like queuing, distributed, production-hardness, async, auto-launching, auto-termination, and logging are built-in.
+Runhouse heavily builds on top of Ray, gRPC, and SkyPilot, so lots of nice features like queuing, distributed, production-hardness, async, auto-launching, auto-termination, and logging are built-in.

 Runhouse is for ML Researchers, Engineers, and Data Scientists who are tired of: